maltarouti/disaster-response-pipelines/README.md

 <a id='conclusion'></a>
 ## 8. Conclusion
-In conclusion, catastrophes are horrible if we are not properly prepared to deal with them, thus having a system that consistently delivers correct warnings is helpful to get an early notice of a potential disaster and decrease potential losses.
+In the conclusion, catastrophes are horrible if we are not properly prepared to deal with them, thus having a system that consistently delivers correct warnings is helpful to get an early notice of a potential disaster and decrease potential losses.
 The system was built using scikit-learn and achieved 95% accuracy, but that does not mean it is the best model.
 Testing different solutions such as [Reccurrent neural network](https://en.wikipedia.org/wiki/Recurrent_neural_network) may give a better result so, feel free to fork this repository and test different solutions.

 <a id='acknowledgements'></a>
 ## 9. Acknowledgements